optiminimalist/pyresume/README.md

 XML-Resume
 ==========

 A simple way to specify a resume in XML and convert it to multiple formats.
-At the moment, HTML and PDF are support.
-Plain text is in the works!
+At the moment, Plain text, HTML and PDF are supported.

 Modify the resume
 -----------------